SPM Tutorial #9: ROI Analysis

 The same biased ROI approach can be done without creating a mask; you can simply threshold the contrast as you normally would when performing a whole-brain analysis, highlight the cluster you are interested in, and extract the data as usual.
 The purpose of saving out the thresholded cluster as a mask was to familiarize you with SPM’s “save” functions, and to have the masks in case you want to use them with another software package, such as AFNI.

-- Create an anatomical mask of a region of your choosing, and test whether the contrast of Inc-Con is significant within that ROI.
-When evaluating the p-value, take into account how many ROIs you are using to test the same contrast - as the number of tests goes up, your p-value should become proportionately more conservative.
-A good guideline to follow is to use Bonferroni correction based on the number of ROIs that you test; e.g, if you test two ROIs, then divide the p-value by 2, for a corrected alpha level of 0.025.
+Create an anatomical mask of a region of your choosing, and test whether the contrast of Inc-Con is significant within that ROI.
+Show a figure displaying the ROI, and show the results from the ttest command.
+(N.B.: When evaluating the p-value, take into account how many ROIs you are using to test the same contrast - as the number of tests goes up, your p-value should become proportionately more conservative.
+A good guideline to follow is to use Bonferroni correction based on the number of ROIs that you test; e.g, if you test two ROIs, then divide the p-value by 2, for a corrected alpha level of 0.025.)

-- Use the code given in the section on spherical ROI analysis to create a sphere with a 7mm radius located at MNI coordinates 36, -2, 48, and extract the data from this region.
+Use the code given in the section on spherical ROI analysis to create a sphere with a 7mm radius located at MNI coordinates 36, -2, 48, and extract the data for the contrast